brunophilipe/TapWheel/README.md

 * Music > Songs > *
 * Now Playing

-Any other menu will crash the app :((
+Any other menu will just not work.

 Feel free to contribute (as long as you follow the existing development patter) and to fiddle around.